-You should be able to perform basic functions such as creating replies and email templates, and setting up teams in the app, without needing additional support.
+You should be able to perform basic functions such as streamlining support tickets, creating replies and email templates, creating SLAs (Service Level Agreements), and setting up teams in the app, without needing additional support.

-The more intuitive and easy the app is to use, the less training new team members will require.
+The more intuitive and easy the customer service management app is to use, the less training new team members will require.
 This saves both time and money for your business.

 4. Is it scalable?

 Your business will grow in a few years, and you want your customer service software to grow with you.
-As your business expands, so will the number of customer requests and service agents.
+As your business scales and goes from being a small business to an enterprise, so will the number of customer requests and service agents.